Duriel E. Harris: Editorial and academic roles

 Harris is the editor of Obsidian: Literature & Arts in the African Diaspora, a literary journal featuring work by Black writers and artists from around the world.
 Harris’s leadership at Obsidian: Literature & Arts in the African Diaspora was highlighted in WGLT’s 2021 report on the health and funding gaps in the Black literary arts sector.

 She is a professor in the Department of English at Illinois State University, where she teaches creative writing, poetics, and African American literature.
 As a faculty member, Harris has been featured in university news articles, affirming her dual role as both educator and artist-scholar.

 Awards and honors

-Harris has received fellowships from the MacDowell Colony and the Millay Colony and grants from the Illinois Arts Council Agency, the Cave Canem Foundation, and the Rockefeller Brothers Fund.
 She was awarded the George Garrett Award for outstanding community service in literature and the Stephen E. Henderson Award for outstanding achievement in poetry.